-- · a request for the registration of the trademark; - · the name and address of the applicant; - · a statement of the goods or services in relation for which registration is sought; - · an acceptable representation of the mark; - · the name and address of the representative or attorney (where appointed); - · where applicable, a declaration claiming priority; and - · payment of the prescribed fee.
+- a request for the registration of the trademark; - the name and address of the applicant; - a statement of the goods or services in relation to which registration is sought;

+- · an acceptable representation of the mark; - the name and address of the representative or attorney (where appointed); - where applicable, a declaration claiming priority; and - payment of the prescribed fee.

-When dealing with applications for collective or certification marks, other documents may also be required, including the regulations governing the use of the mark.
+When dealing with applications for collective or certification marks, other documents may also be required, including the regulations governing their use.